Best & Worst Disney Parks in the World

 Like the BCS and other power rankings, no one is bound to agree with these, despite them being very scientific and downright infallible.
 Joking aside, it’s entirely possible that you’ll appreciate various attractions, entertainment, or the themed lands more or less than us, in which case your list would differ.
 As with anything like this, your mileage may vary.

-The next wave of additions won’t really come online until 2027, and even then, the bulk of the projects will wrap in 2028 through 2030.
-Suffice to say, it’s going to be an interesting few years for the Disney Parks Power Rankings.
-Movement up and down the list will probably be minimal, and more driven by entertainment enhancements and how negatively construction and closures do (or do not) impact the guest experience.
+The next wave of additions will start to come online in 2027 with Tropical Americas at Animal Kingdom and Avengers Campus Phase II at Disney California Adventure, but the bulk of the projects will wrap in 2028 through 2030.
+Between now and then, movement up and down the list will probably be minimal, and more driven by entertainment enhancements and how negatively construction and closures do (or do not) impact the guest experience.

 11. Disney California Adventure

-Nearly a decade since Disney pulled back the curtain on DCA 2.0, the much-maligned second gate at Disneyland Resort continues to improve, albeit minus a cohesive “California” theme.
+Nearly 15 years since Disney pulled back the curtain on DCA 2.0, the much-maligned second gate at Disneyland Resort continues to improve, albeit minus a cohesive “California” theme.
 This has been done slowly, with a two steps forward, one step backwards kind of approach.

 The most recent addition is Avengers Campus, which includes the previously-reimagined Guardians of the Galaxy – MISSION: Breakout and newcomer Web Slingers: A Spider-Man Adventure.
 Both are fun additions, as is the land itself, which is full of life thanks to the Marvel characters.
 There’s also San Fransokyo Square, but that’s really more a fresh coat of paint on the food court rather than anything new.